nixworks/public/news/2015/10/17/index.md

 ##### Guinean presidential election, 2015
 ### [The Guinea electoral commission reports that the President of Guinea Alpha Conde has won the election with 58 per cent of the vote. ](/news/2015/10/17/the-guinea-electoral-commission-reports-that-the-president-of-guinea-alpha-conde-has-won-the-election-with-58-per-cent-of-the-vote.md)
-_Context: Guinea, Guinean presidential election, 2015, Alpha Conde, President of Guinea_
+_Context: President of Guinea, Guinea, Guinean presidential election, 2015, Alpha Conde_

 ## [Previous Day...](/news/2015/10/16/index.md)